Agent

 Fwyin nodded, turning back around to survey the landscape one last time.

 “Attack!”
 Barked Fwyin, leaping down the side of the cliff, and taking his preplanned path into the facility.
-He didn’t bother checking if his subordinates had left, trusting them to act without his supervision.
+He didn’t bother checking if his subordinates had listened, trusting them to act without his supervision.

 ”Stay behind me.”